Flood Safety Information

 - If you have time, turn off the gas, electricity, and water.

 - Disconnect appliances to prevent electrical shock when power is restored.

 - Follow the designated evacuation routes.
 Expect heavy traffic.

 - Do NOT attempt to drive or walk across creeks or flooded roads.

 If You Are Ordered NOT to Evacuate

 To get through the storm in the safest possible manner:

 - Monitor the radio or television for weather updates.

-- Prepare to evacuate to a shelter or to a neighbor’s home if your home is damaged, or if you are instructed to do so by emergency personnel.
+- Prepare to evacuate to a shelter or to a relative or neighbor’s home if your home is damaged, or if you are instructed to do so by emergency personnel.